GloamingCat/Lovely-Tactics-Hex/README.md

 ## Contributors

-* Thanks to Luke Perkin for the ProFi module: https://gist.github.com/perky/2838755;
+* Thanks to Luke Perkin, for the ProFi module: https://gist.github.com/perky/2838755;
-* Thanks to Robin Wellner, and Florian Fischer for the code used as base for the rich text, found in: https://github.com/gvx/richtext;
+* Thanks to Robin Wellner and Florian Fischer, for the code used as base for the rich text, found in: https://github.com/gvx/richtext;
-* Thanks to rxi for the json parser: https://github.com/rxi/json.lua/blob/master/json.lua;
+* Thanks to David Heiko Kolf, for the json parser: http://dkolf.de/src/dkjson-lua.fsl/;
-* Thanks to kevinclancy for class module: https://bitbucket.org/kevinclancy/basic-class-system/wiki/Home.
+* Thanks to kevinclancy, for class module: https://bitbucket.org/kevinclancy/basic-class-system/wiki/Home.

 ## License